Walkie Talkies, Car Telephones and Pagers

 In the 1970s a nine channel radio telephone service was introduced with equipment being supplied by Stornophone, Pye and Marconi.
 This was extended in 1977 when a 50 channel system was developed by Stornophone which had the added advantage of automatically finding a free radio channel.
 In 1983 the service was further enhanced with the launch of a fully automated system that eliminated the need to place calls via an operator.
 The Public Radio Telephone System Four (PRT4) was the final incarnation of the radio telephone before being superseded by the first generation of analogue mobile phone services.

-Lynx Dymar 830 FS Radio telephoneA nine channel Lynx 830FS mobile transceiver (car phone) produced in
+A nine channel Lynx 830FS mobile transceiver (car phone) produced in 1975 by Dymar Electronics.

-Pye seven channel radio telephone systemThis advert from 1954 is promoting the Pye Telecommunications seven channel VHF radio telephone system.
+This advert from 1954 is promoting the Pye Telecommunications seven channel VHF radio telephone system.
 Pye was a UK company that was founded in Cambridge in 1896 by William George Pye.
 Initially they specialised in the design and manufacture of scientific instruments and military radio systems but in February 1944 a wholly owned subsidiary company was formed called Pye Telecommunications Limited to develop VHF radio equipment for the newly emerging civil communications market.
-The advert provides the following information: This 7-channel radio link system has been designed for economy both in initial cost and maintenance demands.
-This has been achieved without sacrifice of essential facilities or relaxation of performance standards.
-Both radio and carrier equipment for the 7-channel terminal is housed in a single 6 foot cabinet as illustrated.
-This equipment is fully tropicalized and suitable for continuous unattended operation in all parts of the world.
-Specification: |

 Radio Pagers